tanishirai/car-rental/README.md

-# Car Rental System
+# Car Rental

-Welcome to the Car Rental System project!
+Welcome to the Car Rental  project!
 This application allows users to rent cars easily and efficiently.
 It provides a user-friendly interface for both customers and administrators to manage car rentals.

 ## Table of Contents